drestwn/SwiftUI-WeatherApp/README.md

 #  SwiftUI - Weather App

-This repository is for education purposes for learnign SwiftUI
+This repository is for educational purposes, aimed at learning SwiftUI.
+SF Symbols 5 is used for the icons.

-Currently the data is static.
-Soon will be updated with free API
+Currently, the data is static and will soon be updated with a free API.